PuiKey/PuiKey/README.md

 All I wanted was a little peace and an easy life...

+Life is a boring trail...
+Apathy is just what I'm used to...

 <!---
 - 👋 Hi, I’m @PuiKey
 - 👀 I’m interested in gaming.